Jeremy-Benik/Jeremy-Benik/README.md

 I have also made some commits to the WRF-SFIRE repository (https://github.com/openwfm/WRF-SFIRE) such as implementing and testing the Balbi model and implementing the 40 Scott and Burgen fuel categories and fixing some physical properties within the model.

 Some fun facts about me are I'm a speedcuber (I like to solve Rubik's cubes quickly.
-Check out my World Cube Association profile https://bit.ly/3kLrpbS), running, music (I play violin and bass guitar in the Reno Video Game Symphony Orchestra), video games (I used to speedrun The Legend Of Zelda: Ocarina of Time and Majora's Mask), and I really like traveling (I've been to Canada, Mexico, and Australia).
+Check out my [World Cube Association profile](https://bit.ly/3kLrpbS)), running, music (I play violin and bass guitar in the [Reno Video Game Symphony Orchestra](https://www.rvgs.org/), video games (I used to speedrun The Legend Of Zelda: Ocarina of Time and Majora's Mask), and I really like traveling (I've been to Canada, Mexico, and Australia).

 <!--
 **Jeremy-Benik/Jeremy-Benik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.